What Is Cognitive Behavioral Therapy (CBT)?

 Dr. Schonberg began offering Cognitive Behavioral Therapy (CBT) to her clients in Summit in 2001.
 At that time only a few local psychologists specialized in CBT, and there were few CBT specialty psychology practices in Summit, although CBT had been developed in the late 1960’s by Dr. Aaron Beck and others.

-In 2007, Dr. Schonberg founded Cognitive Therapy & Consultation LLC to offer residents of Summit and the surrounding communities in Essex, Union and Somerset Counties an independent psychology practice specializing in Cognitive Behavioral Therapy for adults and older children.
+In 2007, Dr. Schonberg founded Cognitive Therapy & Consultation LLC to offer residents of Summit and the surrounding communities in Essex, Union, Morris and Somerset Counties an independent psychology practice specializing in Cognitive Behavioral Therapy for adults and older children.

 Dr. Schonberg has since earned a reputation in the area as a caring, compassionate psychologist who is well known for her clinical expertise.
 Many of her new patients are referred by other health professionals in the area.
 She is always appreciative of their votes of confidence.